python-graphblas/python-graphblas/docs/getting_started/faq.rst

 We try hard "to get things right" the first time.
 Nevertheless, backwards-incompatible changes are inevitable in most software projects.

-If possible, API or behavior changes should be done in a backwards-compatible way that allows a transition to the new way.
+If possible, API or behavioral changes should be done in a backwards-compatible way that allows a transition to the new way.
 Using the previous (deprecated) way should give a ``DeprecationWarning`` that identifies what is deprecated, how the user should update, and when the deprecation may be removed.